What Is Real Property?

 General Property Tax Information

 Property tax is the primary source of revenue for local governments.
 Three components determine property taxes: assessed value, exemptions and millage rates.
-Assessed value is determined by the Tax Assessor’s Office.
+Assessed value is determined by the Board of Assessors.
 Millage rates are set by the Board of Commissioners, Board of Education and each city.
 The Tax Commissioner bills, collects and disburses taxes and is not involved in determining the amount of taxes.
 The assessed value is 40% of the Jan.
-1 fair market value as determined by the Tax Assessor.
+1 fair market value as determined by the Board of Assessors.
 Millage rates are the rate of tax to be applied to the value of property.
 A mill is $1 of tax per $1,000 of assessed value.
 Taxes are calculated by taking the assessed value, less exemptions, and multiplying the result by the millage rate.
 For more information on the Property Tax cycle, please click here.

 (1) Business furniture, fixtures, machinery, equipment and tangible inventory.